 The reserve hosts a large number of endangered and endemic species.
-The high rate of endemism among the wildlife has led Conservation International to designate the ecoregion an Endemic Bird Area (EBA).
+The high rate of endemism among wildlife has led Conservation International to designate the ecoregion an Endemic Bird Area (EBA).

 There are over 150,000 inhabitants, mainly in the transition area where most of the population is rural.
 The agricultural sector represents 87% of the economic activity.
-The the main crops are corn, beans and coffee.
+The main crops are corn, beans and coffee.

-The population living within the boundaries of the core and buffer zones is primarily originated from the Lenca ethnic group.
+The population living within the boundaries of the core and buffer zones primarily originated from the Lenca ethnic group.
 This indigenous group has a strong influence on cultural traditions, social organization, subsistence agriculture and other forms of production.

 Celaque National Park

 Celaque National Park was established in 1987 and covers an area of 26,630 ha (65,800 acres).
 It includes the tallest peak in Honduras: Cerro las Minas (or Pico Celaque).